-At St. Laurent Dental Centre in Ottawa, our specialists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.
+At St. Laurent Dental Centre in Ottawa, our dentists and specialists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.

 What is Oral Surgery?

 Oral surgery services include the diagnosis and surgical treatment of diseases, injuries and defects of the hard and soft tissues of the face, mouth, teeth and jaws.

 At St. Laurent Dental Centre our dentists always prefer to use the least invasive treatment possible for a given dental problem.
 However, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.